5. Your assets

 You can usually keep:

-- items needed for your job - for example, tools, books or a vehicle
+- items needed for your job, such as tools or a vehicle

-However, you may have to give these items up if they cost more than a reasonable replacement.
+You might have to give these items up if they’re worth more than a reasonable replacement.

 Your bank accounts